 Rather than doing a “day 1, day 2, do this this and this on this exact day” version (which feels restrictive to me – when I was looking up Greece blog posts prior to my trip at least!) i’m organizing it into STAY, DINE, and DO for each spot.

 And also, not an #ad but definitely putting in a HUGE plug for working with travel agent Brie Shelly at @theexperiencewithbrie for all your travel planning needs!
 I’ve never worked with an agent before but knew this Greece trip would be a bit more complicated than other trips i’ve taken considering we did 4 locations in 2 weeks, with 3 of them being islands.
-Brie was EXTREMELY helpful with every single detail to make sure our trip was the trip of a lifetime.
+Brie was EXTREMELY helpful with every single detail to make sure my trip was the trip of a lifetime.

 She even helped me renew my passport in record time (also recommend It’s Easy for passport renewal!
-You can do it all through an app right on your phone!) and thought through every part of our trip to make sure it’s exactly what we wanted.
+You can do it all through an app right on your phone!) and thought through every part of our trip to make sure it’s exactly what I wanted.

-Grab a quick lunch at The Greco’s Project which is also closeby lots of shops and convenience stores if you forgot anything at home or need an American → European charger adapter like we did!
+Grab a quick lunch at The Greco’s Project which is also closeby lots of shops and convenience stores if you forgot anything at home or need an American → European charger adapter like I did!
 (Public store has everything you need if this is you!)
 They have amazing Gyros (pronounced “yee-ro”) which is a traditional Greek sandwich made with beef, pork, lamb, chicken or any mixture of meats seasoned and cooked with delicious spices and then piled into fluffy pita bread with grilled veggies and tzatziki sauce.
 Tzatziki is a creamy Greek yogurt sauce with cucumbers and fresh garlic that I wanted to douse over EVERYthing!

 Also check out the beautiful National Garden in Athens.
 According to discovergreece.com, “The garden is home to 7,000 trees, 40,000 bushes and other plants, making up 519 species and varieties.
 More than 100 of them are Greek, with Judas trees, oleanders and carob trees the undoubted stars, while others come from countries all over the world, such as Australian pines or Chinese trees-of-heaven.”
 It’s beautiful, peaceful, and serene and just what we needed after being on planes and in airports for the previous 16+ hours!